observablehq/framework/examples/loader-elasticsearch/README.md

 ./bin/kibana
 ```

 The commands for both will output instructions how to finish the setup with security enabled.
-Once you have both running, you can create the "Sample web logs" dataset in Kibana via this URL: http://localhost:5601/app/home#/tutorial_directory/sampleData
+Once you have both running, you can create the “Sample web logs” dataset in Kibana via this URL: http://localhost:5601/app/home#/tutorial_directory/sampleData

 Finally, create the `.env` file with the credentials shared for the user `elastic` that were logged when starting Elasticsearch like this.
 To get the CA fingerprint for the config, run the following command from the directory you started installing Elasticsearch: